PaddlePaddle/models/PaddleCV/PaddleDetection/docs/CONFIG.md

 # Design

-The design utilizes some of Python's reflection mechanism to extract configuration schematics from python class definitions.
+The design utilizes some of Python's reflection mechanism to extract configuration schematics from Python class definitions.

 To be specific, it extracts information from class constructor arguments, including names, docstrings, default values, data types (if type hints are available).